 So how did I get here?
 I was an Environmental Studies major in College and have always been interested in the environment, but I made the conscious decision to live Zero Waste in 2012 when a fellow Environmental Studies classmate would bring lunch to class every week in a single use plastic bag, a disposable water bottle, and a plastic takeout container.
 I would sit there and think, we are supposed to be the future of this planet and here we are with our trash, messing it up.

-Then I learned about the Zero Waste Home, a family in California that was producing little to no garbage, it was this Aha! moment for me.
+Then I learned about Bea Johnson, a woman in California who was producing little to no garbage, it was this Aha! moment for me.
 I wanted to lessen my impact, so I started my Zero Waste journey.
 This is when I really decided that I not only needed to claim to love the environment, but actually live like I love the environment.